Selling your Shared Ownership home

 Your housing provider will liaise with you to explain each step of the process and to arrange for photographs to be taken that will be suitable for marketing your home.
 Please ensure that your home is tidy and presentable in any photographs in order to ensure that it is marketed in the best possible way.

-The sales details will be added to the housing provider's website and your local Help to Buy agent’s website.
+The sales details will be added to the housing provider’s website and your local Help to Buy agent’s website.
+You can also advertise your property on Share to Buy if your housing provider is not already doing so – just contact us to discuss.
 Details will also be sent to potential buyers registered with Help to Buy; these potential buyers will usually be asked to contact you directly to view your home.
 All interested potential buyers will be prioritised and a buyer will then be nominated by your housing provider.